Key takeaways:

 How to treat night sweats caused by GERD

 Night sweats can be very uncomfortable, especially if they occur regularly and interrupt sleep.
 If you have night sweats regularly, in addition to other diagnostic features of GERD, then your doctor might recommend treating the underlying cause.
-Some common medications that your doctor may prescribe include:

-• Proton pump inhibitors (PPIs): Proton pump inhibitors also work by blocking the proteins needed for the production of Stomach acid.
+• Proton pump inhibitors (PPIs): Proton pump inhibitors also work by blocking the proteins needed for the production of stomach acid.
 Examples of PPIs include lansoprazole, omeprazole, esomeprazole and rabeprazole.

 Aside from medication, you can also take certain steps to help improve the quality of your sleep if you have night sweats.
 Some of these include: